How Do PoE Switches Supply Power for PoE Powered Devices?

-The total power consumed of the PDs is out of the power budget of the PoE powered switch.
+The total power consumed by the PDs is out of the power budget of the PoE-powered switch.

-In the mentioned scenarios, the switch and PDs are protected, which prevent damage to non-PoE devices that are inadvertently connected to the PoE ports after the PDs are removed.
+In the mentioned scenarios, the switch and PDs are protected, which prevents damage to non-PoE devices that are inadvertently connected to the PoE ports after the PDs are removed.

 PoE Switch Power Supply Mode

 The PoE switch supplies power to PDs by data pair 1-2 and pair 3-6.
-The pair 1-2 acts as the positive polarity, while the pair 3-6 acts as the negative polarity.
+The pair 1-2 act as the positive polarity, while the pair 3-6 act as the negative polarity.

 The PoE switch delivers power to PDs via pair 4-5 and pair 7-8.
 In 10BASE-T and 100BASE-T, the two pairs are not used for transmitting data.
 So they are called spare pairs in 10/100M PoE powering.
-The pair 4-5 acts as the positive polarity, while pair 7-8 acts as the negative polarity.
+The pair 4-5 act as positive polarity, while pair 7-8 act as negative polarity.

-The main difference between Mode A vs Mode B lies in the use of PINs.
+The main difference between Mode A and Mode B lies in the use of PINs.
 The following diagram will illustrate the difference visually:

 PSE that relays power through the data pairs (Mode A) is referred to as "endspan," whereas PSE that relays power through the spare pairs (Mode B) is known as "midspan."
 Normally speaking, compliant PSE can support Mode A, Mode B, or both, and compliant PDs support both Mode A and Mode B, while compatible PDs typically support Mode B only.
 Here provide the working scenarios between switches and IP cameras based on the two different modes.

-In this mode, power is delivered on four pairs.
-Pair 1-2 and pair 4-5 are the positive polarities, and pair 3-6 and pair 7-8 are the negative polarities.
+In this mode, power is delivered in four pairs.
+Pair 1-2 and pair 4-5 are the positive polarities and pair 3-6 and pair 7-8 are the negative polarities.

 The chart below presents the three modes in two different network situations: